Article: Breast cancer risk for transgender women with inherited mutations

 Mutations in several genes increase the risk for breast/chest cancer, including , , , , , , , , , , , , and .
 Risk-reducing strategies differ by biological sex at birth.

 - Hormones: It is unknown whether gender-affirming testosterone therapy changes the risk of breast cancer.

 - Surgery: Gender-affirming surgery, known as “top surgery,” involves removing some but typically not all breast tissue.
-People with an inherited mutation in a breast cancer gene may want to consider removing more tissue than top surgery typically does, like a risk-reducing mastectomy, that removes more than 95% of breast tissue.
+People with an in a breast cancer gene may want to consider removing more tissue than top surgery typically does, like a risk-reducing mastectomy, that removes more than 95% of breast tissue.
 Nipple-sparing surgery can be safe but the resulting appearance may not be as good as top surgery, which retains some breast tissue.
 Transmen may want to discuss their chest profile options with a plastic surgeon.

 Male sex assignment at birth

 - Hormones: Estrogens and anti-androgen hormone therapy increase breast tissue.
 Breast cancer among people receiving this therapy can develop at an earlier age than in the average population.
 However, even with an , breast cancer risk in people who were assigned male sex at birth is low, so while and anti-androgens may increase breast cancer risk, these hormones can be used.

 - Screening: Because little is known about the benefit of chest/breast cancer screening for transgender women, it should be decided on a case-by-case basis, based on a person’s age, family history, duration of gender-affirming hormone therapy and the amount of breast tissue.
 For imaging, and are recommended rather than . without contrast can help monitor silicone breast implants for leaks but it does not detect cancer.

 The following organizations offer peer support services for people from the LGBTQ+ community.